praveenr2998/Unsupervised-Labelling/README.md

 ## EXPERIMENT OBSERVATIONS
 * Dataset labelled - 1226 data points
 * Number of hits to LLM(approximate) - 132
-* LLM hits at any point does not send complete text only extracted topics are sent to LLM which is significantly smaller
+* LLM hits at any point does not send complete text only extracted topics using topic modelling are sent to LLM which is significantly smaller
 * Accuracy - **74.45 %**

 -----------------